KomodoHQ/komodo-operations-handbook/our-tools-and-tech.md

 Where relevant, use [feature flags](https://en.wikipedia.org/wiki/Feature_toggle) to enable or disable functionality within an environment with relative ease.
 This is especially useful in gating unfinished developments in code, allowing you to keep releaseing quickly, even with unfinished functionality.

-### Tests

-It's expected that any greenfield project should have suitable test frameworks in place from commencement, with standards agreed between the team to detail what is in scope for testing, how it will be tested, and what measures of quality will be enforced for testing on the project.

-Some existing projects have tests, others do not (particularly inherited or legacy projects).
-Where possible, please try to always improve on the code you receive - adding tests for functionality you create, even if none existed before.
-If you're unsure here, talk to the project lead and DTL to determine a sensible way forward.

-Where possible, ensure there is a test `watcher` on your project, so that as code and tests are updated, all tests are rerun to verify continued functionality.

->It is reasonable that tests might not be included on your project, due to time, complexity or relevancy.
-Confirm with the project team.

 ### Database, Database Migrations and Access To Live Data

 You're expected to ensure that any changes to the database structure or content that are not transient, MUST be made through the use of [database migrations](https://en.wikipedia.org/wiki/Schema_migration).
 Generally at Komodo, for PHP projects, we leverage [Laravel's Migrations](https://laravel.com/docs/5.8/migrations) or [Symfony's Migrations](https://symfony.com/doc/master/bundles/DoctrineMigrationsBundle/index.html).
 For JavaScript projects, check out [Knex](http://knexjs.org/#migrations).